I am a writer and photographer, and love to combine both mediums. The focus of my work is the natural world and our relationship to it.

 I am also a photographer.
 I was part of a group show, 'Into the Immense Design of Things' at the George Lawson Gallery in Mill Valley, California, from 15 February - 15 March 2020.
 I have undertaken numerous personal projects, including documenting the Rose Garden at Greenwich for a year, as well as completing courses at leading institutions such as Central St Martin’s, London and International Center of Photography in New York.
 I have taken a picture every day since August 31, 2016.

 I have Finnish and American parents, and grew up in Derbyshire, England where the trees in our garden included a redwood tree and a mulberry tree.
-‘To Hear the Trees Speak’ will be my first book.
+‘To Hear the Trees Speak’ is my first book.
+I now live in East Sussex, UK.

-You can find me sharing thoughts and pictures on Twitter (@sustainable_) and Instagram (@oliviasprinkel and @tentreesjourney)
+You can find me sharing thoughts and pictures on Instagram (@oliviasprinkel and @tentreesjourney) and on my Substack.